Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

 For example, you might find it hard to meet new friends.
 This is because you are not familiar with the local customs and way of life yet.
 Additionally, you may also struggle to integrate in the normal life of the country.
 This is due to language barriers, as you discover that some people don’t speak English, as well as different values and beliefs.
 You might also struggle with culture shock because all of this, which might put you in need to work with a therapist.

-As a therapist I am available to help you deal with the common problems immigrants encounter:
+As a therapist in Bucharest I am available to help you deal with the common problems immigrants encounter, and more:

 - Culture shock or reverse culture shock